 19. ‘StarCraft’ Is The First Video Game To Travel In Space

-In a Space Shuttle mission (named STS-96) to the ISS (International Space Station), which was also the first shuttle flight to dock with the ISS, an astronaut Daniel T. Barry took his favorite game with him on 27th May, 1999.
-The Starcraft (a real time strategy game) CD traveled 3.5 million nautical miles and orbited the Earth 153 times.
-It now resides at headquarters of Blizzard in Irvine, California.
+In a Space Shuttle mission (named STS-96) to the ISS (International Space Station), which was also the first shuttle flight to dock with the ISS, an astronaut Daniel T. Barry took his favorite game with him on 27th May 1999.
+The Starcraft (a real-time strategy game) CD traveled 3.5 million nautical miles and orbited the Earth 153 times.
+It now resides at the headquarters of Blizzard in Irvine, California.

 18. The Figure of Lara Croft Was An Accident

 One of the most popular fictional characters, Lara Croft, in Tomb Raider game, is known for her unrealistic figure.
 Lara’s notorious curves were the result of a programming error.
 In 1996, while adjusting her model, developers increased the breast size by 150%, rather than intended 50%.

 We all know playing video games increases focus and trains people to make the right decisions in less time without losing preciousness.
 It is also true that regular players develop a heightened sensitivity to what’s going around them.